wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-headnode.md

 ## Next steps

-* You can now work with the head node of your HPC Pack cluster.
-For example, start HPC Cluster Manager, and complete the [Deployment To-do List](https://technet.microsoft.com/zh-cn/library/jj884141.aspx).
+* You can now work with the head node of your  Windows   HPC  Pack  cluster.
+For  example, start HPC Cluster Manager, and complete the [Deployment To-do List](https://technet.microsoft.com/zh-cn/library/jj884141.aspx).
 * Add [Azure burst nodes](/documentation/articles/virtual-machines-hpcpack-cluster-node-burst) in a cloud service to increase the cluster compute capacity on-demand.
+
+
+example, you can start HPC Cluster Manager, or start working with the HPC PowerShell cmdlets.

+* [Add compute node VMs](/documentation/articles/virtual-machines-hpcpack-cluster-node-manage) to your cluster, or add [Azure burst nodes](/documentation/articles/virtual-machines-hpcpack-cluster-node-burst) in a cloud service.
+

 * Try running a test workload on the cluster.
 For an example, see the HPC Pack [getting started guide](https://technet.microsoft.com/zh-cn/library/jj884144).

 <!--Image references-->
 [headnode]: ./media/virtual-machines-hpcpack-cluster-headnode/headnode.png
+
 [marketplace]: ./media/virtual-machines-hpcpack-cluster-headnode/marketplace.png
+